digitalfortress-tech/ad-rotator/README.md

 # Alternatively you can use Yarn
 $ yarn add ad-rotator
 ```
-Then include the library on your page.
+Then include the library in your App/Page.

 **As a module,**
 ```javascript